Neck Pain

 -

-Trigger Point Therapy: Releases knots or areas of tension within the strained muscles.
+Trigger Point Therapy: Focuses on areas of muscle tension within the neck muscles that may be associated with discomfort.

 -